tombell/releasekit/README.md

 To create a new release, the tag you want to cut a release for should be pushed to GitHub.

-    releasekit -t $GITHUB_TOKEN -o tombell -r releasekit -p v0.1.0 -n v0.2.0 --print
+    releasekit -t $GITHUB_TOKEN -o tombell -r releasekit -p v0.1.0 -n v0.2.0 --dry

 This will print then release notes for `v0.2.0`, and will generate the notes from closed issues and merged pull requests between `v0.1.0` and `v0.2.0`.

-If you're happy with the release notes, you can rerun the command omitting the `--print` flag.
+If you're happy with the release notes, you can rerun the command omitting the `--dry` flag.
 This will go ahead and create the release on the GitHub repository.

 ### Updating a Release